 Open records – the following records are “open” once the number of years has passed since the date of the occurrence – Births 75 years; Marriages 50 years; Deaths 25 years; and Fetal Deaths 50 years.
 No identification or documentation is required in order to purchase a non-certified copy of a birth, death or marriage record that is considered "open".
 Certified copies of these birth, death or marriage records do require identification and documentation establishing their direct and legitimate interest in order to be purchased.

 Closed records – the following records are “closed” until the number of years has passed since the date of occurrence to classify them as open - Births 75 years; Marriages 50 years; Deaths 25 years; and Fetal Deaths 50 years.
-Identification and documentation establishing their direct and legitimate interest is required in order to purchase a certified or non-certified copy of a birth, death, or marriage record.
+Identification and documentation establishing their direct and legitimate interest is required in order to purchase a certified or non-certified copy of a "closed" birth, death, or marriage record.